Trapped! (TV series)

-Trapped! is a 2007–2010 children's dark fantasy-themed adventure game show that was broadcast on BBC channels from 28 September 2007 to 4 November 2010.
+Trapped! (known in its final series as Trapped!: Ever After) is a British children's dark fantasy-themed adventure game show that was first shown on BBC channels from 28 September 2007 through to 4 November 2010.

 Plot

-The show is set in a dark, six-floor fictional tower with windows which, from the opening titles, is situated on a small island in the middle of the ocean.
-Every episode is introduced by "The Caretaker" (Simon Greenall), a former world traveller who only came there for one good night's sleep, but he was imprisoned there by "The Voice" (performed by Eve Karpf and Faith Brown).
-To (eventually) earn his freedom, the Caretaker must trap as many children (referred to in the programme as "Unfortunates") as the Voice personally deems worthy.
+The show is set in a dark, six-floor fictional tower with windows which, from the opening titles, is situated on a small island in the middle of the open sea.
+Every episode is introduced by "The Caretaker" (played by Simon Greenall), a male world traveller who only came there for one good night's sleep, but he was imprisoned there by "The Voice" (performed by Eve Karpf in series 1 and Faith Brown from series 2-4) after they caught him trespassing on their domain.
+To eventually earn his freedom, the Caretaker must trap as many children (referred to in the programme as "Unfortunates") as the Voice personally deems worthy.